CDCgov/prime-reportstream/prime-router/docs/proposals/0006-email-notification/0006-email-notification.md

     "template": "template.name", // the name of the template "schedule": "chron string for scheduling", // optional, no schedule means send immediate "organization" : "optional organization to send to", // ex.
 DHpima_az_doh, DHmt_doh, etc.
-    "recipient": [ "optional", "optional" ], //optional array of recipients emails "excluding": [ "optional"], // a list of recipients to exclude, otherwise everybody within the organization receives "parameters": {
+    "parameters": {
         "param1": "value for param1",
         ...